How to Make Jarred Spaghetti Sauce Taste Homemade

 - Italian seasoning

-- Cinnamon (Yes, I’m serious.
+- Dash of cinnamon (Yes, I’m serious.
 Cinnamon is really good in almost everything!)

 - Small pinch of red pepper flakes